chengsun/ep/docs/Diary.md

 1/1/13 *(~3 hours)*
 ------
 * I have been researching the way I can get 3D things to display on the screen.
   I learnt about what OpenGL was, and how to use it.
-Mostly I used [this tutorial][arcsynthesis], which I found to be very useful and thorough.
+Mostly I used [McKesson's tutorial][arcsynthesis], which I found to be very useful and thorough.
 * I implemented a “player” program.
 This would be a program that sets everything up ready for the actual 3D demo to use, and provides a window for